Hide code

 select(-c(count_rate1per100k, count_rate2per100k)) %>%

-filter(location_name != "US") #
+filter(location_name != "US") #Match FIPS to data.

 all_pop <- left_join(all_pop, locations, by = "location") %>%